fenago/python-networking-sysadmins/scripting/lab_guides/Lab_9.md

 In this section, we are going read a PDF file using the `PyPDF2` module.
-Also, we are going[]{#id326064795 .indexterm} to get the number of pages of that PDF.
+Also, we are going to get the number of pages of that PDF.
 This module has a function called  `PdfFileReader()` that helps in reading a PDF file.
 Make sure you have a PDF file in your system.
 Right now, I have the `test.pdf` file present in my system so I will use this